FOSSEE/st-scripts/additional_ipython/script.rst

 {{{ Pause here and try out the following exercises }}}

-%% 2 %% change the label on y-axis to "y" and save the lines of code
+%% 2 %% Change the label on y-axis to "y" and save the lines of code
         accordingly

 {{{ continue from paused state }}}